vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/en/readme.md

     details: Start pageview statistics and comment support with Valine and Vssue
     link: /en/guide/feature/comment.html

+  - title: Article information display
+    details: Add author, writing date, reading time, word count and other information to your article
+    link: /en/guide/feature/page-info.html

+  - title: Markdown Enhance
+    details: Add align, sup/sub script, footnote, tex, flowchart and mark support in markdown
+    link: /en/guide/feature/markdown/

   - title: Blog support
-    details: add dates, tags and categories to your articles and display them based on visitor filters
+    details: Add date, tags and category to your articles, than we will generate article, tag, category and timeline list for you
     link: /en/guide/feature/blog.html

+  - title: Article Encryption
+    details: Encrypt you article based on path and folders, so that only the one you want could see them
+    link: /en/guide/feature/blog.html

   - title: More new features
-    details: Enhanced a series of features based on the default theme, including icon support, path navigation, footer support, author display, etc.
+    details: Including icon support, path navigation, footer support, fullscreen button, blog homepage, etc.

   - title: PWA support
     details: The built-in PWA plugin will make your website more like an APP.